Keshy31/ripples/docs/Cymatics Simulator Technical Overview.md

 This technical overview complements the project overview document, providing in-depth details tailored for the engineering team.
 It focuses on the mathematical equations, numerical methods, GPU-accelerated simulations using CUDA, and shader-based rendering with OpenGL.
 The goal is to equip engineers with the precise formulations and code structures needed for implementation, optimization, and extension of the cymatics simulator.

 The simulator models vibrational patterns in 2D mediums (e.g., plates or fluids) excited by harmonic sources, rendering them in real-time on an NVIDIA RTX 4080 GPU.
 Key emphases include accuracy in wave propagation, efficient computation via device arrays, and visually impressive effects through custom GLSL shaders.
-All components are Zig-based for high performance and minimal overhead, with CUDA integration for GPU acceleration.
+All components are C++-based for high performance and minimal overhead, with CUDA integration for GPU acceleration.

-Assumptions: The system runs on Zig 0.12+ with NVIDIA CUDA Toolkit, GLFW 3.4+, and GLAD (OpenGL 4.6 loader).
+Assumptions: The system runs on C++17+ with NVIDIA CUDA Toolkit, GLFW 3.4+, and GLAD (OpenGL 4.6 loader).
 Grid resolutions start at 1024x1024 for balance between fidelity and FPS (target: 60+).

 (Word count so far: ~150)